makman568/algofun/pq/traffic/consensus_traffic.md

 **Two practical perspectives:**

-**Protocol-centric (~390-575 messages):** Counts only proposals, soft votes, and cert votes for round r.
-- Explains why telemetry logs ~400-500 consensus messages even without next votes.
-- Useful for reasoning about tracker behavior and phase timing.
+**Theoretical-view (≈ 607 messages):** The pure mathematical expectation for core consensus messages in an unoptimized scenario.
+- Represents the upper bound of voters selected by the VRF.
+- Useful for understanding the raw output of the sortition algorithm before optimizations.

-**Bandwidth-centric (~720-1,045 messages):** Adds pipelined next votes to capture the live gossip stream.
+**Bandwidth-centric (~720-1,045 messages):** The empirically observed traffic, which includes core consensus messages (~390-575) and pipelined next votes (~330-470).
+- This view is statistically lower than the theoretical maximum due to early termination, but includes pipelined votes, making it essential for sizing network resources.
 - Use this when sizing Falcon envelopes, relay bandwidth, or DoS defenses.
-- Reflects the Poisson-derived expectation that hundreds of mid-tier accounts emit at least one vote per phase.

 Committee sizes (2,990/1,500/5,000) remain **statistical expectations**—not hard limits.
 The updated prediction is therefore derived from: